Functional renormalization group study of the quark-meson model with omega and rho vector mesons: Abstract

 \section{Abstract}

-The functional renormalization group (FRG) is a non-perturbative method that considers quantum and thermal fluctuations.
-Using the FRG flow equations, the critical region of the two-flavor quark-meson model in a finite isospin chemical potential with omega and rho vector mesons interactions is investigated in this work.
-We also use the traditional mean-field method to calculate the phase diagram in the chiral limit for comparison.
-The results show that the influences of the omega meson and rho meson on the phase structure are quite different.
-The existence of the isospin chemical potential also causes significant changes in the phase structure.
+{ We employ the functional renormalization group flow equations to investigate the phase structure of the two-flavor quark-meson model in the presence of a finite isospin chemical potential, incorporating interactions with omega and rho vector mesons.
+For comparison, we also compute the phase diagram in the chiral limit using the mean-field approximation.
+Our findings demonstrate that omega and rho mesons affect the phase structure in markedly distinct ways, and the introduction of an isospin chemical potential leads to significant modifications in the phase boundaries and critical region.
+Increasing the isospin chemical potential lowers the tricritical points temperature, and tends to suppress the unphysical ``back-bending" of the FRG phase boundary at low temperature. \PACS{ {PACS-key}{discribing text of that key} \and {PACS-key}{discribing text of that key} } } \authorrunning{Osman, Defu, Wang, and Zhang} \titlerunning{FRG study of QM model with $\omega$ and $\rho$ vector mesons}

-\section{Introduction:}
+\section{INTRODUCTION}